Bryant & May was the largest matchstick manufacturer in Britain. It remains a leading premium brand of matches.

 Moreland & Son of Gloucester, manufacturer of England’s Glory matches, was acquired in 1913.

-Bryant & May employed 3,500 workers in January 1921.
-The company produced 95 billion matches every year.
+Bryant & May employed 3,500 workers by 1921.
+The company produced 95 billion matches per annum.

-A factory was opened in Glasgow in 1921.
-It originated the Scottish Bluebell matchstick brand.
+A factory was established in Glasgow from 1921.
+The Scottish Bluebell matchstick brand was introduced.

-Bryant & May took control of the English interests of Maguire, Paterson & Palmer, match manufacturers of Garston, Liverpool, in 1922.
-With the acquisition of its last remaining large British rival, Bryant & May only had to worry about competition from imported Swedish matches.
+Bryant & May acquired the English interests of Maguire, Paterson & Palmer, match manufacturers of Garston in Liverpool from 1922.
+With the acquisition of its last substantial British rival, Bryant & May would only contend with competition from imported matches from Sweden.

 Bryant & May had an authorised share capital of £2 million by 1922.
 The company owned, or had large stakes in, factories in Australia, New Zealand, Canada, South Africa and South America.